Note: This is a long "page" Keep scrolling down to the very bottom to see everything!

 ...you will find information on how to invite Mary Hood to be a speaker at your curriculum fair or support group workshop.

-For your convenience, there is also a bio and two downloadable pictures to choose from for your marketing.
+For your convenience, there is also a bio and several downloadable pictures to choose from for your marketing.
 There are also lists of some of her workshops, as well as a list of some of the fairs where she has spoken.

 If you have any questions, please feel free to ask.
 If you are considering asking Mary to be a speaker at a curriculum fair, you may request up to three free downloadable MP3s from the list provided.
 Simply identify yourself, your group, and the date of your curriculum fair, and tell us which three talks you would like to preview, and you will be sent the links via email within a couple of days.